AbhijaiSingh151202/Blog-Website/README.md

 *** Deprecation ***
 This project was created following the 'django 3 by example' book.
 You can check their Github at [here](https://github.com/PacktPublishing/Django-3-by-Example)

-Django E-commerce
+Django Blog
-This is a very simple e-commerce website built with Django.
+This is a very simple Blog website built with Django.

-Quick demo
-alt text
+Project Summary
 ---
-Project Summary
 The website displays products.
 Users can add and remove products to/from their cart while also specifying the quantity of each item.
 They can then enter their address and choose Stripe to handle the payment processing.

 alt text